jamesshao8/portapack-havoc-modified/README.md

 **However, features below are only available in my firmware on H3/H3 SE.**

+* Weather Fax Receiver (NEW, only for premium version)
 * Train Detector (NEW)
 * SSTV(robot8, martin m1&m2, scottie s1&s2, pd-120) receiving
 * NOAA receiving